Music You All

 Music, You All is a live album by the Cannonball Adderley Quintet, a band led by jazz saxophonist Julian "Cannonball" Adderley.
-It was recorded at the Troubadour in West Hollywood, California in 1972, and released in 1976 through Capitol Records.
+Recorded at the Troubadour in West Hollywood, California in 1972 at the same sessions that produced The Black Messiah, it was released in 1976 through Capitol Records.
 It features contributions from the quintet: Cannonball Adderley on saxophone, George Duke on piano, Walter Booker on bass, Roy McCurdy on drums and Nat Adderley on cornet, with guest appearances from Airto Moreira, Mike Deasy and Ernie Watts.